facastagnini/atom-better-git-blame/README.md

 ## License

 All the software in this repository is released under the MIT License.
 See [LICENSE.md](https://github.com/stepsize/layer-atom-plugin/blob/master/LICENSE.md) for details.

+## What is Layer?

+Layer is a desktop app we're working on, currently in private beta.
+It surfaces all the relevant commits, pull requests, and issues for any piece of code you select in your editor.
+This allows you to quickly dig up the history of any piece of code and understand its origin and purpose.

+You can find a bit more about it at [stepsize.com](https://stepsize.com).

 ## What is Stepsize?